 Skip to main content

-Poku needs a public URL to forward inbound SMS and call summaries to your agent.
+Poku needs a public URL to forward inbound events to your agent.
 How you set this up depends on where your agent is running.

 Step 1: Get a public URL